-As in Geometry, students apply probability models to make and analyze decisions.
-In Algebra II, this skill is extended to more complex probability models, including situations such as those involving quality control or diagnostic tests that yield both false-positive and false-negative results.
-See the University of Arizona Progressions document titled "High School Statistics and Probability" for further explanation and examples: http://ime.math.arizona.edu/progressions/ [preceding link not valid] (UA Progressions Documents 2012d [accessed April 6, 2015]).
+As in Mathematics II, students apply probability models to make and analyze decisions.
+This skill is extended in Mathematics III to more complex probability models, including situations such as those involving quality control or diagnostic tests that yield both false-positive and false-negative results.
+See the University of Arizona Progressions document titled "High School Statistics and Probability" for further explanation and examples: http://ime.math.arizona.edu/progressions/ [preceding link not available] (UA Progressions Docu-ments 2012d [accessed April 6, 2015]).

-Algebra II is the culmination of the Traditional Pathway in mathematics.
-Students completing this pathway will be well prepared for higher mathematics and should be encouraged to continue their study of mathematics with Precalculus or other mathematics electives, such as Statistics and Probability or a course in modeling.
+Mathematics III is the culmination of the Integrated Pathway.
+Students completing this pathway will be well prepared for advanced mathematics and should be encouraged to continue their study of mathematics with Precalculus or other mathematics electives, such as Statistics and Probability or a course in modeling.